bparanj/linksearch/README.md

 - Customize linksearch.html.
 Search feature with clear button.
 Polish the UI.
 - Use Alpine tooltip component in ssh.html after the content is copied to clipboard: 'Copied!'.
 Learn how to pass a string and variable to the magic directive.
-- In ssh.html, on hitting enter display the results table and allow copy of command and password
+- In ssh.html, on hitting enter display the results table and allow copy of command and password.
 - Fix the flicker when pressing escape to clear the text field.
 - Pressing escape once should clear the text field.
 Currently you have to hit escape twice.
 - On selecting a result row, clear the text field.
+- Use https://www.npmjs.com/package/convert-csv-to-json npm package to convert CSV file to JSON

 # Utilities